nvk/txgen/README.md

 - `all_transactions.json`: All transactions in chronological order
 - `summary.json`: Summary statistics for the generated data

+Visualizations are created in the `visualizations` directory as interactive HTML files.

 ## Future Improvements

 - Integration with actual Bitcoin Core regtest node